RakhithJK/redcanaryco-invoke-atomicredteam-wiki/_Footer.md

 Questions?
-Get connected to the community on the [Atomic Red Team Slack channel](https://atomicredteam.slack.com/).
-Get your invite [here](https://docs.google.com/forms/d/e/1FAIpQLSc3oMtugGy--6kcYiY52ZJQQ-iOaEy-UpxfSA37IlA5wCMV0A/viewform?usp=sf_link).
+Get connected to the community on the [Atomic Red Team Slack channel](https://slack.atomicredteam.io/).